 - Mrs Katherine Benson -Designated Safeguarding Lead

-- Mrs Natasha Nee - Deputy Safeguarding Lead
+- Mrs Natasha Nee - Designated Safeguarding Lead School/Trust

 - Mrs Georgia Threadwell - Deputy safeguarding Lead